gparlakov/jasmine-educative/2.12.testing-classes-text/testing-classes.md

      article = new ArticleDelete(articleAPI);
    });
    ```
-   knowing that we need an instance of the `ArticleAPI` we create a spy object with a spy on the `delete` method as that's the only method we use in the logic of `ArticleDelete` class.
+   knowing that we need an instance of the `ArticleAPI` we create a spy object with a spy on the `delete` method as that's the only method we use in the logic of the `ArticleDelete` class.
 Then in the next line, we instantiate an `ArticleDelete` instance.
 These two instances will get renewed `beforeEach` test so that each test executes in isolation from the others and no one test influences the others.

 - ```js
   it(`should call the articleAPI delete and return the deleted article title`, () => {